Create Your Garden

 Companion Plants

-Hostas: The broad, lush foliage of hostas can provide a nice contrast to the elegant flowers and slender leaves of Zantedeschia.
+Hosta: The broad, lush foliage of hostas can provide a nice contrast to the elegant flowers and slender leaves of Zantedeschia.
 Hostas also prefer similar conditions of shade to part shade.

-Ferns: Ferns can provide a nice textural contrast with the smoother, more sculptural look of Zantedeschia.
+Fern: Ferns can provide a nice textural contrast with the smoother, more sculptural look of Zantedeschia.
 They also appreciate the same moist conditions.

-Irises: Irises can complement the Zantedeschia with their similar sword-like foliage and striking blooms.
+Iris: Irises can complement the Zantedeschia with their similar sword-like foliage and striking blooms.
 Their preference for moist soil also makes them good companions.

-Grasses: Ornamental grasses can offer a textural contrast and their swaying habit can add movement to a planting scheme with Zantedeschia.
+Grasses: Ornamental grasses can offer a textural contrast, and their swaying habit can add movement to a planting scheme with Zantedeschia.

 Heuchera: With their colorful foliage, heucheras can complement the bold flowers of Zantedeschia and extend interest in the garden when the lilies are not in bloom.